 Stay up-to-date with your specific healthcare industry niche through LinkedIn groups and other online forums.
 Consider following sites like HARO (Help a Reporter Out) to learn about interview opportunities.
 Submit healthcare community press releases from time to time—and consider hiring outside help to boost your visibility.

-You should continuously monitor how your medical marketing strategy pays off in terms of ROI.
+You should continuously monitor how your healthcare marketing strategy pays off in terms of ROI.
 Each year, your healthcare marketing budget should adjust in terms of what you want to focus on and be based on a careful study of your metrics (performance analytics dashboard).
 There are many ways to do this type of healthcare consumer marketing tracking:

 See also: The HHS/CDC’s Gateway to Health Communication.